kalhollywood/nextjs_shop/README.md

 # E-commerce project

-This project is a work in progress and the latest version is deployed [here](www.).
+This project is a work in progress and the latest version is deployed [here](https://nextjs-shop-kal-kalhollywood.vercel.app/) using Vercel.
 It is based on the teachings from [this tutorial](https://www.youtube.com/watch?v=4mOkFXyxfsU&ab_channel=JavaScriptMastery).
-I chose this project as an opportunity to learn about and use NextJS, Stripe and Sanity.
+I chose this project as an opportunity to learn about and use NextJS, Stripe, Sanity and Vercel - none of which I had used previously.

 ## Key Learnings